What You’ll Learn 📊

 Time overview box

-If your data were stored on the trigger, press the trigger button to zoom in the whole area between the triggers.
-Use the left and right button to move between the triggered areas.
+If your data were recorded using triggers, press the Trigger button to zoom into the area between the trigger points.
+Use the Left and Right buttons to navigate between different triggered segments.

 How to select the data range?

-In addition to the online visualization, the DewesoftX Analysis mode offers several functions to have a more detailed look at the recorded data:
+In addition to online visualization, the DewesoftX Analysis mode offers several functions for a more detailed examination of recorded data:

 Selection range of stored data- we have options to narrow range of displayed data and select only part - a smaller range of stored data: